Youngkin declines debate in part over moderator Woodruff - News Break

 Youngkin declines debate in part over moderator Woodruff

-RICHMOND, Va. -- Republican gubernatorial nominee Glenn Youngkin’s campaign says the political newcomer will not debate Democratic nominee Terry McAuliffe at a perennial event hosted by the state bar association, in part because of the journalist moderator.
+RICHMOND, Va.
+(AP) — Republican gubernatorial nominee Glenn Youngkin’s campaign says the the political newcomer will not debate Democratic nominee Terry McAuliffe at a perennial event hosted by the state bar association, in part because of the journalist moderator.

 A strategist for Youngkin told The Associated Press that the campaign objected to veteran journalist Judy Woodruff moderating the Virginia Bar Association debate scheduled for later this month.